 My daughter (like most kids) seems to think a beverage with a fancy paper umbrella is just "the bomb".
 I must say I'm sort of keen on it too.
 It is such an uplifting touch, that takes mere seconds.

-I tend to cook more Asian food in the cold of winter anyway.
+I tend to cook more Asian food in the cold of winter.
 Much of the produce used in this type of cooking is still in season throughout the winter.
-It is a great way to provide fresh veggies in our diet this time of year.
-Making simple Chinese dishes like this myself, also allows me to make the meal a bit lower in sodium, which we prefer in our home.
+It is a great way to provide fresh veggies in your diet this time of year.

 Chicken Chop Suey Recipe